guillermooo/sublime-undocs/source/reference/commands.rst

 **decrease_font_size**
 	Decreases the font size.

+**reset_font_size**
+	Resets the font size to the default

+	*Note*: This essentially removes the entry from your User settings, there might be other places where this has been "changed".

 **fold**
 	Folds the current selection and displays ``…`` instead.
-Unfolding arrows are added to the lines where a region has been folded.
+Unfold arrows are added to the lines where a region has been folded.

 **unfold**